 Now, some people go backpacking for a weekend, and then it’s back home.
 Others like to spend several days or longer backpacking, and it is important that they have a good shelter that is lightweight and easy to set up.

 The problem is, there are so many different tents available that it can be hard to figure out which is going to be best for your particular needs.

-We’re going to give you a rundown of the things you should be looking for in the best backpacking tents, as well as five of our favorite tents that are made specifically for backpackers.
+We’re going to give you a rundown of the things you should be looking for in the best backpacking tents, including weight, design, build-quality, materials and weather protection.
 Let’s get started.

 Getting kitted out for the summer?
 Check out our other gear guides:

 When you are looking for a new backpacking tent, there are many things to consider, including: